 Be sure to read reviews from real past students on Google or Facebook, and don’t hesitate to ask the GMAT prep company to put you in touch with candidates who took the course before you – this will help you not only learn from experiences of others, but also understand if the company indeed cares about each student and keeps in touch with them after the course is over.

-MBA is a major investment.
+An MBA is a major investment.
 While cost of the program is important, you need to look at the value the MBA will provide to your future career.
 Don’t choose a program just because it’s cheap – you can only do one MBA, and a cheap program from a less reputable business school may prove to be a poor investment.
-At the same time, a more expensive program doesn’t always mean a better value – you need to see whether your tuition goes to providing a high quality personalized, or on other things that don’t add value to you.
+At the same time, a more expensive program doesn’t always mean a better value – you need to see whether your tuition goes to providing a high-quality, personalized education, or on other things that don’t add value to you.

 We recommend picking a program that’s the best fit for your career and that offers the best long-term value, and then maximizing the value of your investment by securing an entrance scholarship based on your competitive GMAT score and your attractive overall MBA application package.